esheldon/wq/README.md

 You can either submit using a job file, written in YAML, or by sending the commands as an option

-    wq sub job_file
     wq sub -b job_file1 job_file2 ...
     wq sub -c command
+    wq sub job_file

-The job file contains a "command" and a set of requirements; see the Job Files section for more details.
+A job file contains a "command" and a set of requirements; see the Job Files section for more details.

-If -b/--batch is sent, the job or jobs are submitted in batch mode in the **background** instead of the foreground as when using -c or a job file without the -b flag.
+If -b/--batch is sent, the job or jobs are submitted in batch mode in the **background**, whereas normaly jobs are kept in the foreground.
 When submitting multiple files, a short delay is observed between submissions to prevent overloading the server.

 When not using batch mode, you can also send requirements using -r/--require